jimhigson/oboe.js-dissertation/main/main.md

 ---------------------------

 Oboe cannot know the correct behaviour when a connection is lost so this decision is left to the containing application.
-On request failure one of two behaviours is expected: if the actions performed in response to data so far remain valid in the absence of a full transmission their effects will be kept and a new request made for just
+On failure one of two behaviours is expected: if the actions performed in response to data so far remain valid in the absence of a full transmission their effects will be kept and a new request made for just